FAQS

 • I sure do!
 I have a playroom and office space I love so much I call it my sanctuary.
 And when your here it because your space.

-• I charge $225 for individuals and families for a 50-minute session.
+• My regular fee is $300 for individuals and families for a 50-minute session.
+Intensives are customized, and based on duration and time.
 I don't take insurance.
 You can find out more about that here

-I constantly learn from BIPOC people I follow, and I actively speak up - putting past jobs, friendships and comfort on the line - for the rights of those of the global majority.
+I constantly learn from BIPOC people I follow on social media, and I actively speak up - putting past jobs, friendships and comfort on the line - for the rights of those of the global majority.

 I believe you are safe with me.
 But if you ever feel I have said something that was hurtful or acted in an unconsciously harmful way, I am open to that feedback for my learning and to repair with you.